singer-io/knots/README.md

 ### Running the app

 1. Select a tap to use from the list of available taps.
-2. Provide the configurations needed for the tap.
+2. Provide the configuration needed for the tap.
 3. Click on `Continue` to run the tap in discovery mode.
-4. Make selections of tables to sync.
+4. Make selections of tables/streams to sync.
 5. Select a target and provide the target's config.
 6. Enter a name to save the new knot with, save and run the knot.